megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 .. code-block:: bash
    :caption: Install AIGW Core helm chart.
 Helm chart will deploy AIGW core container based on info in values file.

-   helm -n ai-gateway install aigw -f values-ai-gateway-base.yaml .
+   helm -n ai-gateway install aigw -f values-aigw-core-base.yaml .

 ..
 Note::
-   **values-ai-gateway-base.yaml** is the base aigw.yaml configuration - without any policy configuration. **values-ai-gateway.yaml** contains configuration with policies.
-We can either use API to create configuration dynamically or create configuration/policy as part of the deployment.
-Please do notes that configuration created via API will not survive on reboot or restart.
-For this class, we will use API to create AIGW configuration.
+   **values-aigw-core-base.yaml** is the base aigw.yaml configuration - without any policy configuration. **values-aigw-core.yaml** contains configuration with policies.
+We can either upgrade the helm chart later with the aigw configuration or create configuration/policy as part of the deployment.
+For this class, we will install the base (without any policies), then upgrade the helm chart later with the aigw configuration policies.

 .. code-block:: bash
    :caption: Retrieves and displays all Pods and Services within the ai-gateway namespace